Caramelized Onion & Chicken Pasta Salad Recipe is one of the best damn pasta salads I’ve ever had! It’s perfect to bring to a summer bash or barbecue!

 Hungry for more?

-- 2 medium-sized yellow onions, peeled and thinly sliced
+- 2 large yellow onions peeled and thinly sliced

-- 1 large chicken breast, cooked and cut into small pieces
+- 1 pound cooked chicken breast cut into bite-size pieces or shredded

 - 1/2 cup Italian Dressing